SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the amount of time that she exerted herself to remove the penalty.
 To avoid the effects of a toxin (inhaled, ingested, or absorbed) or disease (encountered in any manner), a character makes a stamina roll.
-Several factors ﬁgure into the diﬃculty of the attempt, including the deadliness and dosage of the poison in question.
-For example, a fatal bout of botulism has a diﬃculty of 9, while a killing dose of cyanide has a diﬃculty of 42.
+Several factors ﬁgure into the difficulty of the attempt, including the deadliness and dosage of the poison in question.
+For example, a fatal bout of botulism has a difficulty of 9, while a killing dose of cyanide has a difficulty of 42.
 Characters may attempt to counter toxins once per day.
 Gamemasters might also call for stamina rolls against falling asleep or unconscious.
-Resisting sleep is a diﬃculty of 5 per hour beyond the normal awake time, modiﬁed by environmental factors (too warm or too cold, noise level, etc.).
-For unconsciousness caused by wounds, see the “Wound Levels” table in the “Damage” chapter.
+Resisting sleep is a difficulty of 5 per hour beyond the normal awake time, modiﬁed by environmental factors (too warm or too cold, noise level, etc.).
+For unconsciousness caused by wounds, see the "Wound Levels" table in the "Damage" chapter.

 Streetwise (Knowledge)